I’m a huge fan of Allbirds shoes, so I was excited when they released a new high-performance shoe designed for running.

 I find them breathable, moisture-wicking (even when my feet got soaked in the ocean), and odour-resistant.
 Seriously, I wore them for four runs without washing (for research purposes!) and they still didn’t smell!

-They also seem to be durable, unlike some thin merino wool socks I’ve used in the past which developed holes quite quickly.
+They are also surprisingly durable, unlike some thin merino wool socks I’ve used in the past which developed holes quite quickly.
+After three years, my first pair still don’t have holes (but do look a bit worse for wear).

-Allbirds running socks are available in eight colours and cost US$15.
+Allbirds running socks cost US$15.
 If you add a pair to your shoe order, the shipping will be free.

 I was dubious about how well a casual sneaker company could compete with athletic shoe brands, but I’ve been pleasantly surprised with my Allbirds Tree Dashers and I plan to continue running in them.